Bruhcation/PokemonAmbrosiaLegacy/README.md

 # Pokémon Ambrosia

+This Folk Version Aims to Improve the Story and Certain Pokemon Such as Arbok, Like Legacy

 A Romhack based on Pokémon Crystal with a focus on unique features, fun gameplay and extensive additional and post game content.

 <img src="/screenshots/ambrosia.png" width="250" height="250" />